Agilefreaks/Aquarium/README.markdown

 * Aquarium supports named advice that can be defined separately from the aspects that use the advice.
 * Aquarium can advise ancestor (parent) types, not just derived (descendent) types of specified types.

-Note: at the time of this writing (V0.4.0 release), there is an important limitation of Aquarium when used with java code; it appears that advice is only invoked if an advised method is called directly from Ruby code.
-If the advised method is called by other Java code, the advice is *not* invoked.
-Whether or not this limitation can be removed is under investigation.

-Also, as of V0.4.0, the interaction behavior of Aquarium and AspectJ or Spring aspects has not been investigated.
+See also the next section, **Known Limitations*.

 ### Known Limitations

 * You cannot advice `String`, `Symbol` or instances there of, because trying to specify either one will be confused with naming a type.
 * Concurrent advice on type AND advice on objects of the type can't be removed cleanly.
 * The pointcut language is still limited, compared to AspectJ's.
-See also the comparison with AspectJ behavior next.
+See also the comparison with AspectJ behavior elsewhere in this document.
-* The API and wrapper DSL will probably evolve until the 1.0.0 release.
+* The API and wrapper DSL will probably evolve until the 1.0.0 release, although no such changes have been made since v0.4.0.
 Backwards compatibility will be maintained between releases as much as possible.
 When it is necessary to break backwards compatibility, translation tools will be provided, if possible.
 * There are limitations when advising Java types through JRuby.
 The separate RSpec suite in the `jruby` directory documentations the details on how to use Aquarium with JRuby-wrapped Java types and the limitations thereof.
 Here we summarize what works and what doesn't:
-  * Aquarium advice on a method in a Java type will only be invoked when the method is called directly from Ruby.
+    * Aquarium advice on a method in a Java type will _only be invoked_ when the method is called _directly_ from Ruby.
     * To have the advice invoked when the method is called from either Java or Ruby, it is necessary to create a subclass of the Java type in Ruby and an override of the method, which can just call `super`.
 Note that it will be necessary for instances of this Ruby type to be used throughout, not instances of a Java parent type.
     * BUG #18325: If you have Ruby subclasses of Java types *and* you advise a Java method in the hierarchy using @:types_and_descendents => MyJavaBaseClassOrInterface@ *and* you call unadvise on the aspect, the advice "infrastructure" is not correctly removed from the Ruby types.
 Workaround: Only advise methods in Ruby subclasses of Java types where the method is explicitly overridden in the Ruby class.
 (The spec and the "Rubyforge bug report":http://rubyforge.org/tracker/index.php?func=detail&aid=18325&group_id=4281&atid=16494 provide examples.)
     * BUG #18326: Normally, you can use either Java- or Ruby-style method names (e.g., `doSomething` vs. `do_something`), for Java types.
-However, if you write an aspect using the Java-style for a method name and a Ruby subclass of the Java type where the method is actually defined (i.e., the Ruby class doesn't override the method), it appears that the JoinPoint was advised, but the advice is never called.
+However, if you write an aspect using the Java-style for a method name and a Ruby subclass of the Java type where the method is actually defined (i.e., the Ruby class doesn't override the method), it appears that the `JoinPoint` was advised, but the advice is never called.
 Workaround: Use the Ruby-style name in this scenario.

 ### Acknowledgments